DOL-003/dol-003-web/lib/compendium/bald-buttons.md

   <p>Balded OEM buttons.</p>
 </aside>

-A **bald button** is a [button](/button) with no inset letters and rounded corners.
+**Bald buttons** are [buttons](/buttons) with no inset letters and rounded corners.
 The process of creating bald buttons is called **balding**.
 Typically the A, B, X and Y buttons are balded, and optionally the Z and Start buttons, and sometimes the D-pad.

-There are two primary methods for balding: sanding OEM buttons, which is the primary method covered here; or [using extra silicone](#the-alternative-silicone-drip-method) to bald molds for [resin casting](/button/button-mods/resin-casting).
+There are two primary methods for balding: sanding OEM buttons, which is the primary method covered here; or [using extra silicone](#the-alternative-silicone-drip-method) to bald molds for [resin casting](/buttons/button-mods/resin-casting).

 ## Parts